ctfs/write-ups-2014/hack-lu-ctf-2014/get-your-gatling-at-garrettling-part-1/README.md

 **Author:** dwuid
 **Description:**

-> That's how we promote... well, used to promote our fine, handcrafted gatlings.
+> That’s how we promote… well, used to promote our fine, handcrafted gatlings.
 Proven quality, make you survive every duel (*).
 >
 > The business flourished, up to the point where someone decided to murder our eponymous company owner, Pat Garrett.
 Too sad, since we just started delivering our newest product, the Behemot gatling.
 >